Fridays with Vicky 3

 I will also give you some tips on how to pick a domain.

 How Many Toes Does a Fish Have…

-I am so luck that I didn`t miss the made up song from my 6 year old
+I am so lucky that I didn`t miss the made-up song from my 6-year-old.

 “How many toes does a fish have…” it was a good tune lol.

 Or when my 10-year-old flung the toothbrush but it landed perfectly fine with the suction cup down and stuck to the floor, we all busted out laughing…